lulinxa/oca7/ocp/ch6/ch6.3/ExceptionRules.md

 ~~~

 #### Rule5
+##### If a base class method declares to throw a checked exceptionm an overridinf method in the derived class can declare to throw a derived class of the exception thrown by the one in the base class
 ~~~java
 class Base {
 	void aMethod() throws IOException {}
 }

 class Derived extends Base {
 	void aMethod() throws FileNotFoundException {} // this compiles }